MongoDB ODBC driver Getting Started Guide

 The Create New Repository dialog box is displayed.

-5. In the Repository Password box, type a password for the repository.
-Retype the password in the space provided.
+5. In the Repository Password box, enter a password for the repository.
+Reenter the password in the space provided.

 6. Choose Next.